robayedavies/pipeline/_episodes/external-lesson_3.md

 ---
-title: External Lesson
+title: Version control and naming things
-teaching: null
+teaching: 20
 exercises: 20
 duration: null
 summary: This template shows you how to use an external tutorial as a lesson.